Frequently Asked Questions

 This, of course, is a good question since you are investing in not only your finished dress or ensemble, but also in personal professional design, patternmaking, and dressmaking services.
 Each dress has never been made before and will never be made again!
 Your price quote will be as unique as your dress.

-Three hundred dollars is due at the design consultation.
+Three hundred and fifty dollars is due at the design consultation.
 50% of your estimate is due in order to begin patterning, another 25% before cutting the real fabric and the remainder is due when your dress is complete.

 No. Our initial consultation is always free.
 With no obligation to hire me, I will invite you to my studio where we will have a chance to get to know each other, you will get to see where your dress will be created, as well as inspect dresses that I have made in the past.
 We’ll ask and answer all of each other’s initial questions and will hopefully make a perfect bride/dressmaker match.